secretlycarl/onboarderr/README.md

 > **Note:** I'm not familiar with UNRAID, but I believe this will get you up and running.
 Waiting on CA approval.
 Tell me about issues if you have any.

-You can install this app directly from the Unraid Community Applications (CA) plugin:
+Once it's approved, you can install this app directly from the Unraid Community Applications plugin:

 - On your Unraid server, open the Apps tab